ferdy203/Ferdy/README.md

 ## Features

-> Work is in-progress, not all features supported yet!

 - **Fully Programmable**: Tailor the API Gateway to your specific needs with custom plugins and middleware in multiple languages.
 - **Configurable**: Easily manage API configurations using various formats like YAML, JSON, and HTTP API calls.
 - **Extensible**: Add new functionality with support for custom middleware and plugins, written in any programming language (Rust, Java, C++, etc.).